Clemapfel/mousetrap/docs/04_widgets.md

 stack.set_visible_child(page_01_id);
 ```

-Adding a widget with `Stack::add_child` will return the **stack ID** of that page.
-To make a specific widget be the currently shown widget, we use `Stack::set_visible_child`, which takes the stack ID we obtained.
+Adding a widget with `Stack::add_child` will return the **ID** of that page.
+To make a specific widget be the currently shown widget, we use `Stack::set_visible_child`, which takes this ID.

 We see above that `Stack::add_child` takes a second argument, which is the **page title**.
-This title is not used in the stack itself, rather, it is used for two widgets made to exclusively interact with the stack.
-These widgets are made to make selecting a specific stacks page easy on both the user and developer.
-If we use any of these two widgets, we will rarely have to manually select the visible child.
+This title is not used in the stack itself, rather, it is used by two widgets made exclusively to interact with a `Stack`.
+These widgets facilitate the user being able to choose which stack page to display, as `Stack` itself has no way of user interaction.

 ### StackSwitcher

-\a{StackSwitcher} presents the user with a row of buttons, each of which use the corresponding stack child's title:
+\a{StackSwitcher} presents the user with a row of buttons, each of which use the corresponding stack pages title:

 ```cpp
 auto stack = Stack();